abhishekarya1/DSA-2k23/tree.md

 **Construct using Preorder + Inorder**: ([link](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/)) recursively written in a very smart and intuitive way (just like its done with pen and paper).

+**Construct using Postorder + Inorder**: ([link](https://leetcode.com/problems/construct-binary-tree-from-inorder-and-postorder-traversal/)) use reverse postorder (`root -> right -> left`) and tweak things a little, rest all is same as above.
+Alt more cleaner way is to pick `postEnd` always and process bounds from right to left in `postorder` array.

 ## Binary Search Tree (BST)
 > A type of BT in which all nodes in the left subtree are smaller than the parent, and all nodes in the right subtree are larger, making it efficient for searching, inserting, and deleting data by maintaining elements in a sorted order.